Senior 10 min · March 06, 2025

 Imagine you have a basket labeled 'Fruit'.
 You can put apples in it because an apple IS a fruit — that's covariance, flowing in the same direction as inheritance.
 Now imagine a machine that processes any fruit.
 You can use that machine to process apples too, even though it was built for fruit in general — that's contravariance, flowing in the opposite direction.
-Covariance lets you use a more specific type where a more general one is expected (reading).
-Contravariance lets you use a more general handler where a specific one is expected (writing).
+Covariance lets you use a more specific type where a more general one is expected (producing values — reading them out).
+Contravariance lets you use a more general handler where a specific one is expected — because the handler can process any input of the broader type, it can certainly handle the narrower one too.
+Both are about making type substitution safe and predictable, not about bypassing the type system.

 Generic type safety is one of the most quietly powerful features of C#, and covariance and contravariance sit right at its heart.
-Every time you assign an IEnumerable to an IEnumerable, or pass a Func where a Func is expected, the CLR is doing something subtle and deliberate on your behalf.
+Every time you assign an IEnumerable<string> to an IEnumerable<object>, or pass a Func<Animal> where a Func<Cat> is expected, the CLR is doing something subtle and deliberate on your behalf.
 Most developers use these features daily without knowing their names — and that gap in knowledge causes real production bugs.

 The problem these concepts solve is deceptively simple: how do you make generic types work safely with inheritance hierarchies?
 Without covariance and contravariance, you'd have to write casting boilerplate everywhere, or worse, end up with runtime InvalidCastExceptions that slip past the compiler.
 The C# type system gives you a way to declare, at the interface or delegate level, exactly which direction type substitution is safe — and the compiler enforces it.

-By the end of this article you'll understand exactly what the 'in' and 'out' keywords do on generic type parameters, why arrays in C# are covariant but carry a runtime cost, how delegate variance works without any keyword annotation, where variance is intentionally unsupported and why, and how to apply all of this in production code with confidence.
+By the end of this article you'll understand exactly what the 'in' and 'out' keywords do on generic type parameters, why arrays in C# are covariant but carry a runtime cost, how delegate variance works for method group assignments and where it silently breaks for constructed generic delegate types, where variance is intentionally unsupported and why, and how to apply all of this in production code with confidence.
 You'll also be ready to answer the variance questions that trip up experienced developers in senior-level interviews.

 The Type Substitution Problem — Why Variance Exists at All